 Our oldest campers, rising 7th – 9th graders, belong in Senior Legend.
 They continue to choose their own schedule and move independently around camp.
-They also have some additional class choices, including ropes and canoeing.
 Legends gather at Stonehenge, which is also the site of our awards and Knighthood ceremonies, which honor outstanding camper achievement.
 Legends are welcome to participate in an overnight at camp with dinner and special evening activities, and may also go on an off-campus trip each session.

 (schedules are subject to change)

 Our unique program allows Senior campers to create their own schedules based on their interests.
-Seniors may choose up to six of the following activities: Archery, Arts and Crafts, Dance, Darkroom Photography, Lore, Animal Care, Nature, Performing Arts, Pioneering, Sports, and Woodworking.
+Seniors may choose up to six of the following activities: Archery, Arts and Crafts, Dance, Darkroom Photography, Lore, Animal Care, Nature, Performing Arts, Pioneering, Sports, Team Challenge, and Woodworking.
 Each session, Senior Legend campers have their own overnight on campus.
 Senior campers also participate in one off campus field trip per session.

 |9:15 a.m. - 9:30 a.m.